CITY NATURE:

 The Book

-FROM THE HEADLINES: You’ve probably heard about the federally mandated Colorado River water cutbacks for the states of Arizona and Nevada and the nation of Mexico.
-They’re happening for the second year in a row, and they’re in response to the 23-year drought in the Colorado River basin.
+FROM THE HEADLINES: You’ve probably heard about the ongoing Colorado River water cutbacks for the states of Arizona and Nevada and the nation of Mexico.
+They’re in response to a decades-long drought in the Colorado River basin.

 Big Problem, Big Opportunity

-For Arizona, 21% is the biggest cut to date.
-No doubt about it, we’re facing a big challenge, but I also see an opportunity
+For the Southwest, ongoing Colorado River water cutbacks pose a big challenge, but I also see an opportunity

 Water Harvesting Made Simple